What’s That Smell? Discovering Sewage Leaks | SERVPRO of Barron, Dunn & Rusk Counties

 SERVPRO deals with trauma clean-up

-.
+One of the more important points of focus addressed by the standard is that of material and building science.
 Any tissue or bodily fluid is classified as a biohazard per Federal regulations.
 Whenever a violent crime occurs within a building, or when a body begins to decompose within its interior, the surrounding building materials become contaminated with a variety of toxic agents.
 The Reference Guide for Trauma and Crime Scene Biological and Infectious Hazard Clean Up provides a number of detailed items that cover the removal of these toxins from building materials.
 For example, blood stains on the carpet typically soak through the carpet and seep into the flooring beneath.
 Effective environmental cleaning not only removes the biohazard from the carpet, but also from its supporting understructure.

 Certain tools are required for biohazard removal.
 Special equipment, such as protective gear, must also be worn by the removal personnel in order to protect them from the hazardous materials they are using.
 It benefits any organization specializing in this type of work to follow the recommended equipment list found in the standard.
 Tools that can be reused, along with equipment that is by nature disposable, is clearly defined.
 Containers for various types of waste, along with chemicals that help sanitize the environment after cleaning is complete, are also covered in the standard.